mfem/web/src/tutorial/solvers.md

 - Rebuild the example (`make ex1p`) and re-run it: `./ex1p`

-- Even though the number of unknowns for this problem has increased by roughly 4x, the iteration count remains at 18 &mdash; this is due to the **scalability** of the AMG preconditioner.
+- Although the number of unknowns for this problem has increased by roughly 4x, the iteration count remains at 18 due to the **scalability** of the AMG preconditioner.

 - Let's now try a 3D problem.
 For that, we just need to choose a 3D mesh using the `-m` or `--mesh` command line argument.

-- Because these problems are more computationally expensive, let's reduce the refinement level, setting `int par_ref_levels = 1;` in the `ex1p.cpp` source code.
+- Because these problems are more computationally expensive, let's first reduce the refinement level, setting `int par_ref_levels = 1;` in the `ex1p.cpp` source code.

 - Rebuild the example (`make ex1p`) and re-run it using the three-dimensional